MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-microsoft-365-apps.md

 ## Deploy

-Learn about your deployment options, how to deploy from a local source, and how to use Microsoft Endpoint Configuration Manager to deploy Microsoft 365 Apps.
+Learn about your deployment options, how to deploy from a local source, and how to use Microsoft Configuration Manager to deploy Microsoft 365 Apps.

 - [Deploy Microsoft 365 Apps from the cloud](deploy-microsoft-365-apps-cloud.md)